crapooze/derailleur/README.md

   * the handler object associated to the application node for the HTTP incoming request
   * the Rack environment
   * the application context hash with three references:
-    * 'derailleur' : current Derailleur application
+    * derailleur – current Derailleur application
-    * 'derailleur.node' : the application node for the HTTP incoming request
+    * derailleur.node – the application node for the HTTP incoming request
-    * 'derailleur.params' : the route parameters if any wildcard/splat substitution happened
+    * derailleur.params – the route parameters if any wildcard/splat substitution happened
 * The result of :new complies to the application handlers specification

 ### The DefaultHandler class ###